The illusory work-life balance. Or in this particular case, the work-study-life balance.

 “I guess one of the things to reflect on is: What matters to you.”
 At the end of the day, you need to be able to put yourself first when the situation allows you to do so.

 Your boss may be “super duper desperate” for a double shift over the weekend, but you’ve been flat out and your body is screaming out for some down time.
-On the flip side, you might want to cut sick on a Wednesday night, but …you’ve got an assessment first thing Thursday morning.
+On the flip side, you might want to hit the town on a Wednesday night, but …you’ve got an assessment first thing Thursday morning.

 “Prioritise the things that are important to you.
 It’s about having balance across all things and making the time to do all the things that you value, like looking after yourself, taking the time to exercise, eat right, sleep well, catch up with friends.
 They’re the things we tend to prioritise less sometimes as they don’t seem as important, but they’re actually what’s going to give us that balance.”
 Make sure you acknowledge that although it may not feel like it at times, there’s a whole lot more to life then hitting the books and collecting a pay check at the end of the week.
 Again with the balance.